zamalali/ftBoost/docs/user_guide.md

 # User Guide

 ## Introduction
-Ft Boost Hero is a user-friendly tool for generating augmented datasets for fine-tuning AI models.
+ftBoost is a user-friendly tool for generating augmented datasets for fine-tuning AI models.
 This guide will help you navigate its features and optimize your workflow.

 ## Getting Started
 ### Installation